rippedpiracy/site/docs/index.md

 title: Intro
 description: Welcome to Ripped!

-# Welcome to Ripped's New Trusted Sites
+# Welcome to the official Ripped website!
+**This is a collection of sites and tools that are trusted by the community.**

+Feel free to contribute by sending a Pull Request on our [GitHub](https://github.com/rippedpiracy/rippedpiracy.github.io/)

 Click on the categories in the sidebar for more information.